Understanding Business Visa Categories

 Short-Term Business Visa (Type C)

 Processing typically takes around 15 calendar days, but can be extended up to 30 days, and in exceptional cases, up to 45 days, making this pathway ideal for urgent business requirements.
 However, holders cannot engage in employment or establish permanent business operations.
+The visa allows only meetings in a closed circle and is strictly limited to 20 consecutive days per meeting and 60 working days annually for business purposes.
+Any productive work requires separate authorization.

 Long-Term Business Visa (Type D)